-(c) On fixed sites, include the following additional elements:
+(c) On fixed sites, [ensure this program also includes] include the following additional elements:

 (A) The location of all permit spaces.

 (B) The reason for the classification of each permit space or each type of permit space.

 Note: Where there are multiple permit spaces of the same type that have the same hazards, such as sewers, water vaults, or valve pits, the exact location of each space does not need to be identified so long as there is enough information so that employees can readily identify each type of space and its hazards at each location.